 LipiFlow® Thermal Pulsation System

 In Utah’s dry climate it is very common for people to experience symptoms of dry eye.
 Dry eye is often treated with prescription eye drops, punctal plugs, Restasis and warm compresses.
-If you are patient who has suffered from moderate to severe dry eye and tried numerous treatments with little symptom relief, you may be a great candidate for the revolutionary LipiFlow® Thermal Pulsation System, now available at The Eye Institute of Utah!
+If you are patient who has suffered from moderate to severe dry eye and tried numerous treatments with little symptom relief, you may be a great candidate for the revolutionary LipiFlow® Thermal Pulsation System, now available from our experienced Salt Lake City eye doctors at The Eye Institute of Utah!

 How does the LipiFlow® treatment work?